Ula666/Engineering_84/README.md

 __Answer__: I a bit shy, but I'm constantly working on it.
 Even during my University I practiced many times.
 Group work, presentations, group discussions.

+- ### __Question 6__: Where do you see yourself in 2 - 5 years time?
+__Answer__: Firstly I would like to finish the sparta training.
+Then for the next two years I would like to develop my skills and gain practical experience as a Junior DevOps Consultant.
+After that I would like to develop from a Junior role into the DevOps Consultant.
+I am eager to continue developing my DevOps skills, working in a company where I can grow.

-- ### __Question 6__: What is SCRUM and benefits of implementing it?
+- ### __Question 7__: What is SCRUM and benefits of implementing it?
 __Answer__: Scrum is a team based framework to develop complex systems and products.
 - **Benefits:** Better product quality, reduced risk, improved customer satisfaction.
 - **scrum roles:** Scrum Master, Product Owner, Development Team
 - **scrum events:** Sprint PlanningDaily Scrum, Sprint Review, Sprint Retrospective, The Sprint
 - **3 scrum artifacts:** Product Backlog, Sprint Backlog, Product Increment

-- ### __Question__ 7: Where do you see yourself in 2 - 5 years time?
-__Answer__: Firstly I would like to finish the sparta training.
-Then for the next two years I would like to develop my skills and gain practical experience as a Junior DevOps Consultant.
-After that I would like to develop from a Junior role into the DevOps Consultant.
-I am eager to continue developing my DevOps skills, working in a company where I can grow.

 - ### __Question 8__: What is Agile and benefits of implementing it?